kailash-manasarovar/statement/docs/timeline/2024/december.md

 ## So wants me to do an X Space

 - So, Janet, my election volunteer presses me to run a Space describing X hacking.
+- I wonder who asked her to do that.

 ## Threats